-In variety G. Til 2 maximum seed vigour index (mass) was found in treatment 250 Gy (2.41) and minimum in treatment 550 Gy (0.68).
-Similarly, in G. Til 6 it was high in 250 Gy (2.67) and low in 550 Gy (0.72).
-Seed vigour index (mass) were obtained by multiplication of germination per cent with seedling dry weight.
-Thus, it is dependent on two variables viz., seedling dry weight and germination per cent.
+In variety G. Til 2 maximum seed vigour index (mass) was found in treatment 250 Gy (2.41), and the minimum in treatment 550 Gy (0.68).
+Similarly, in G. Til 6, it was high in 250 Gy (2.67) and low in 550 Gy (0.72).
+Seed vigour index (mass) was obtained by multiplying germination per cent by seedling dry weight.
+Thus, it is dependent on two variables, viz., seedling dry weight and germination per cent.
 The germination per cent decreased with increased dose of concentration.
 Seedling dry weight also decreased with increased dose of concentration.
-So, seed vigour index (mass) was decreased with increased dose of mutagen as compare to control.
-This results are confirmed with Raut et al. (2021).
+So, seed vigour index (mass) was decreased with increased dose of mutagen compared to the control.
+These results are confirmed with Raut et al. (2021).

 Seed vigour index (length)

-In variety G. Til 2 maximum seed vigour index (length) was found in treatment 250 Gy (506.04) and minimum in treatment 450 Gy 382.14).
-In G. Til 6 it was high in 250 Gy (522.52) and low in 500 Gy (263.53).
-Seed vigour index (length) were obtained by multiplication of germination per cent with seedling length.
+In variety G. Til 2 maximum seed vigour index (length) was found in treatment 250 Gy (506.04), and the minimum in treatment 450 Gy 382.14).
+In G. Til 6, it was high in 250 Gy (522.52) and low in 500 Gy (263.53).
+Seed vigour index (length) was obtained by multiplying germination per cent by seedling length.
 Thus, it is dependent on two variables: seedling dry weight and germination rate.
-The germination per cent decreased with increased dose of concentration.
+The germination percentage decreased with increased dose of concentration.
 Seedling dry weight also decreased with increased dose of concentration.
-So, seed vigour index (mass) was decreased with increased dose of mutagen as compare to control.
-This results are confirmed with Raut et al. (2021).
+So, seed vigour index (mass) was decreased with increased dose of mutagen compared to the control.
+These results are confirmed with Raut et al. (2021).